Workflomics/workflomics-readthedocs/README.md

 https://docs.readthedocs.io/en/stable/tutorial/

-## How to run the documentation locally
+## How to build the documentation locally

 1. Clone the repository and navigate to the root directory

 2. Install the required packages

     ```bash
     pip install -r docs/requirements.txt
     ```

 3. Build the documentation

     ```bash